Cec Blinkhorn

 Cyril "Cec" Blinkhorn (18 April 1892 – 8 April 1977) was an Australian rugby league footballer who played in the 1910s and 1920s.
 He played in the NSWRFL premiership for the North Sydney and South Sydney clubs, and also represented New South Wales and Australia.
 He primarily played on the wing and has been named amongst the nation's finest footballers of the 20th century.

 Biography

 Playing career

 Although born in Redfern, New South Wales, the middle of Souths territory, Blinkhorn grew up a Norths supporter after moving to Chatswood.
-He was graded to Norths in 1914 and for five years he was the team's leading try-scorer.
+He was graded to Norths in 1914 and made his debut against South Sydney on 15 August, 1914 at North Sydney Oval, and for five years he was the team's leading try-scorer.
 Blinkhorn spent the 1919 season at Souths, where he met fellow winger, Harold Horder.
 In 1920, Horder and Blinkhorn moved to Norths, where they remained until 1923.
 Both wingers returned to Souths in 1924.

 Blinkhorn was a member of the premiership winning Norths teams of 1921, where the team went through undefeated, and 1922 when Norths met Glebe in the Grand final.
 Blinkhorn scored two tries.